 Computer programmers make assumptions about user behavior.
 We establish the invariants of the system and enforce them through UIs, validation rules and error handling.
 Life is predictable.
 Unfortunately chatbots, like all bots, should behave like humans, not computer systems.

 We expect chatbots to handle whatever is thrown at them.
 In this post I’m going to cover the things we need to think about when building a production grade chatbot.
 In particular, I’m going to explain why we need to build adaptive chatbot dialogs.

 Most chatbots rely on pre-scripted dialog flows, built to meet a specific goal.
 Let’s take a simple example:

 This simple example can be served using the classic intent to dialog mapping.
-In this scenario, the initial phrase “I need a bank statement” triggers a pre scripted dialog.
+In this scenario, the initial phrase “I need a duplicate statement” triggers a pre scripted dialog.
 The dialog has two turns/slots, prompting for the month and year.